It doesn't seem as if Tony Blair's media instincts have changed much since he was British prime minister.

 But looking at those other four hours of testimony, it might be noticed that Blair argued he had essentially done the same thing when in power, from 1997 to 2007: Since he believed he could not "confront" the media, he did his best to try to "manage" it.

-That puts some distance between him and current Prime Minister David Cameron, whose culture secretary will appear in the same courtroom on Thursday after being accused of essentially stacking the deck during a controversial bid for more media control by Rupert Murdoch and his son, James.
+That puts some distance between him and current Prime Minister David Cameron, whose culture secretary Jeremy Hunt will appear in the same courtroom on Thursday to testify following an accusation that he essentially stacked the deck during a controversial bid for more media control by Rupert Murdoch and his son, James.

 Blair argued today that his relationship with Murdoch was entirely professional when he was in office.
 Now, that is debatable.
 Blair's former press officer Lance Price once described Murdoch as the "24th member of cabinet."
 After Blair left office, he became godfather to Murdoch's child.
 Blair admitted he spoke with Murdoch three times in the two weeks leading to the Iraq War.
 And Blair himself admitted he was too close to Murdoch.

 It's not as if Blair and the media have had a loving relationship.
 He once called the Fourth Estate "feral beasts."
-When read today, an editorial in the Daily Mail, which was particularly harsh to the labor leader, claimed the media was "a great sloppy Labrador that repeatedly bestowed its affections on him," he said it was a description of the Mail "I don't totally recognize."
-[FIX]
+When he was today read an editorial in the Daily Mail, which was particularly harsh on the Labor leader, that called the media "a great sloppy Labrador that repeatedly bestowed its affections on him," Blair said it was a description of the Mail "I don't totally recognize."

 The audience laughed in understanding.